rejuvena/tea-framework/README.md

-# Tea
+# Tea Framework
-_Tea_ is a modding framework that functions as a mod, and is designed to be used as a dependency by other mods for _tModLoader_.

-It utilizes tModLoader's assembly/mod dependency functionality to provide an additional layer of abstraction between numerous base tML calls as well as providing numerous niche utilities.

-_Tea_ is developed for the 1.4 _tModLoader_ alpha.

-## What is Tea?
+_Tea Framework_ (herebye _Tea_) is a progressive modding framework for [tModLoader](https://github.com/tModLoader).

+Tea provides numerous utilities for modders to use, and heavily reduces boilerplate.

+## Why the Name?

-Stemming from a joke about the naming convention of Terraria-related projects (see: **t**Shock, **t**ModLoader, **t**Config, **t**API), Tea was originally envisioned as a sort of "competitor mod loader" (think Forge vs Fabric (and I guess Quilt...) for Minecraft).
+Stemming from a joke about the naming convention of Terraria-related projects (see: **t**Shock, **t**ModLoader, **t**Config, **t**API), Tea was originally envisioned as several projects.
+When I was first learning assembly loading, I decided to "port" a super-old version of tModLoader to 1.4 (rest assured, it never got far).
+After this, I later contemplated using the name for a sort of "competitive mod loader" (think Forge vs. Fabric (and Quilt as well..., I guess)).
+We came to the conclusion that Tea, as a concept, worked better as a tModLoader mod that offered an expanded featureset.

-_Tea_ works off the base of an older library mod developed by [myself](https://github.com/Steviegt6) called _TomatoLib_, recycling much of the code originally used, though with considerably better quality and stripping away many redundancies.
+Tea works off of two libraries, [TomatoLib](https://github.com/Steviegt6/TomatoLib) by [myself](https://github.com/Steviegt6) and [pboneLib](https://github.com/Pbone3/PboneLib) by [pbone](https://github.com/Pbone3).

 ## Features
-* An extra layer of abstraction, inherit from `TeaFramework.TeaMod` instead of `Terraria.ModLoader.Mod`!
-* `FastNoiseLite`, all located in `TeaFramework.Common.Utilities.FastNoiseLite`.
-* Advanced reflection utilities, speed up your programming without having to mess with the nitty-gritty!
-* Enumerable comparison system framework (compare one item against an enumerable collection to find a match).
-* `ItemCollection` system for `Item` enumeration.
-* A variety of helpful extension methods to aid you in various ways.
-* A component-based item glowmask system.
-* `IDisposable` `SpriteBatch` system with smart parameter restoration.
-* An extensible localization system for custom file types, `.lang` and `.toml` supported by default.
-* Object-oriented `Mod.Call` handling.
-* Localizable mod descriptions (names partially implemented).

-## Planned Features
-* Markdown-formattable descriptions.
-* Hooks for modifying the drawing of your mod's UI panel in the mod list.
-* Better AI system with a more component-based focus.
-* Manipulation of button drawing for your mod's UI panel.
-* Mod.Call overriding, hijack other mods!
-* and more, I guess :)
+Tea is still under heavy development.
+We have designed Tea in such a way that allows us to create base interfaces for all features of the library.
+This allows users to freely implement their own dependencies instead of using our default ones.
+We have purposefully designed Tea to center around the `Terraria.ModLoader.Mod` class (we expect you to use `TeaFramework.TeaMod`, which extends `Terraria.ModLoader.Mod` and implements `ITeaMod` and `IPatchRepository`), though you may freely implement every interface aside from `TeaMod` elsewhere.

+Outlined below is a list of currently-implemented features, as well as our goals moving forward:

+- A fully-featured reflection library built in.
+  - Features caching (likely made redundant by the modern CLR...) as well as easy access to members through the elimenation of `BindingFlag` boilerplate.
+  - Dynamic method generation for quickly accessing private fields and properties (a modified and expanded system developed by [absoluteAquarian](https://github.com/absoluteAquarian)).
+- An expanded patching API for easily modifying compiled IL at runtime.
+  - This is a sort of "wrapper" around [MonoMod](https://github.com/MonoMod/MonoMod), which is already supplied by tModLoader.
+  - Patches are delegate-based and use autoloading for convenience.
+  - Isolated to an `IPatchRepository`, mostly decoupling it from `Terraria.ModLoader.Mod`.
+- **(PLANNED)** A redone loading system, working with steps (represented as `ILoadStep`).
+  - Eliminates `Terraria.ModLoader.Mod.Load()`.